supahgreg/tt-rss-web-static/docs/wiki/InstallationNotes.md

 You'll need to set several mandatory environment values to the container running web-nginx image:

-1. `APP_UPSTREAM` should point to the fully-qualified DNS service name provided by the application (fpm) container/pod;
+1. `APP_UPSTREAM` should point to the fully-qualified DNS service name provided by the app (FPM) container/pod;
 2. `RESOLVER` should be set to `kube-dns.kube-system.svc.cluster.local`

 Link to discussion with examples: https://community.tt-rss.org/t/resolving-issues-with-latest-commit-on-k8s/6208/7 and below

+### Where's the helm chart?

+I don't provide one.
+You will have to make your own.

 ### I'm using Podman, and...